 Health Recovery

-Dopamine Detox: Resetting Your Brain After Nicotine Pouches
+Dopamine Reset: Rebuilding Your Reward System After Nicotine Pouches

 Why do you feel "flat" or anxious when you quit?
-It's all about dopamine.
-Here is how your brain heals from nicotine addiction.
+Your reward system is adjusting.
+Here is how that adaptation can look after you cut back or stop nicotine pouches.

 The Dopamine Trap